frippz/frippz.se/_posts/2016-02-10-experimenting-with-better-legibility for-dyslectics.md

 }
 {% endhighlight %}

 JavaScript certainly isn’t my strongest skill, but I manage to get by.
-All we need to do in order to toggle our dyslectics mode is to toggle the modifier class on the `<body>`.
+All we need to do in order to toggle our dyslexics mode is to toggle the modifier class on the `<body>`.
 To get a little progressive enhancement into the mix, I also added the toggle button with JavaScript.
-This of course means that if JavaScript is not available to the user, they can’t toggle the dyslectics mode.
+This of course means that if JavaScript is not available to the user, they can’t toggle the dyslexics mode.
 Then again, we won’t have a silly button in the banner region that does nothing.

 {% highlight javascript %}
 /**